lorikayman/RebisTheory/rebis_theory.md

   Possibility of a scenario wherein gremlins would have to improve upon the existing model, we suggest, exists only under the condition of the previous iteration - the regular Roarmulus Twins, - were defeated.
 So, _this would fit to the existing timeline of events_.

-- `A powerful curse has overtaken the Firestorm Citadel, transforming its hordes and lead by the mighty Darkfire Vanaduke!`
+- `A powerful curse has overtaken the Firestorm Citadel, transforming its hordes and lead by the mighty Darkfire Lord Vanaduke!`

-  With all of context in mind, for the cohesiveness of the narrative, we propose a potential 2 scenarios of fitting Shadow Firestorm Citadel and Darkfire Vanaduke into the timeline:
+  With all of context in mind, for the cohesiveness of the narrative, we propose a potential 2 scenarios of fitting Shadow Firestorm Citadel and Darkfire Lord Vanaduke into the timeline:

   - Earlier we have mentioned, that a curse had to be applied externally, which resulted in transformation of the Citadel.
 Yet, it is stated, that Lord Vanaduke was not defeated, but transformed, suggesting that this Lair had to be traversed prior to the Events of [The King of Ashes](https://wiki.spiralknights.com/The_King_of_Ashes).

     This scenario is possible if the canon version of the citadel which was traversed is the Shadow one.
-And, as this was debunked, we can suggest that the unseen during the events of Shadowplay floors were afflicted by curse, in order for Darkfire Vanaduke being the one to be defeated.
+And, as this was debunked, we can suggest that the unseen during the events of Shadowplay floors were afflicted by curse, in order for Darkfire Lord Vanaduke being the one to be defeated.
 And yet, his depth - the Throne Room - remains the same.

   - Shadow Firestorm citadel is the one Knights had to traverse after the events of Dreams and Nightmares.